 - Alternative: You have applied for a private/alternative loan and you are using the worksheet to identify the amount of the loan.

 Your loan amount will depend on your eligibility for financial aid and cannot exceed the total cost of education minus any other aid you may receive.
-The Ocean County College Financial Aid Department has a policy of allowing students who are applying for a loan to cover the cost of 1 semester within an Academic Year to borrow no more than 50% of the annual maximums listed below.
+The Ocean County College Financial Aid Department has a policy of allowing students who are applying for a loan to cover the cost of one semester within an Academic Year to borrow no more than 50% of the annual maximums listed below.

 Dependent undergraduate students (except students whose parents are unable to obtain PLUS loans)